ngs2410/smarter-complete/README.md

-example, after examining a large body of code, the ML system should know that require statements often come at the top of most node.js files, that async and underscore are popular libraries, that typing "var _ " is extremely likely to be followed by " = requrie('underscore')", that if we have an anoynmous function at the end of our async.auto the first line is very likely to be passing errors back up the callback chain, etc.
+example, after examining a large body of code, the ML system should know that require statements often come at the top of most node.js files, that async and underscore are popular libraries, that typing "var _ " is extremely likely to be followed by " = require('underscore')", that if we have an anoynmous function at the end of our async.auto the first line is very likely to be passing errors back up the callback chain, etc.

-Having said that, we may follow a different coding style or we may not use these libraries but instead use others and the ML system should be able to take into account those differences and adapt to be efficient for each user.
+Having said that, we may follow a different coding style or we may not use these libraries but instead use others and the ML system should be able to take into account those differences and adapt to be efficient for each programmer.